With Special Thanks To…

 2: Key Changes in IDEA

-6: Early Intervening Services and Response to Intervention (you’re already here!)
+6: Early Intervening Services and Response to Intervention in Part B of IDEA (you’re already here!)

 7:Highly Qualified Teachers (withdrawn with the reauthorization of NCLB as the ESSA in 2015)